-What to look for: Wells Fargo's Everyday Checking made the GOBankingRates best checking accounts list.
-The monthly maintenance fee of $10 can be waived for young adults between 17 and 24 or for everyone with a minimum balance/monthly direct deposit of $500.
+What to look for: Wells Fargo's Everyday Checking made GOBankingRates' rankings of the Best Checking Accounts of 2023.
+The account's $10 monthly maintenance fee can be waived for young adults between 17 and 24 or for everyone with a minimum balance or monthly direct deposit of $500.
 READ OUR FULL REVIEW

-Why it stands out: The state of Georgia has a large number of airline employees, with Delta Airlines even headquartered in Atlanta.
-Wings Financial is available for aviation-industry employees as well as residents of Atlanta, Georgia.
+Why it stands out: The state of Georgia has a large number of airline employees, with Delta Air Lines even headquartered in Atlanta.
+Wings is available for aviation industry employees as well as residents of Atlanta.

-You'll find the level of accounts you'd expect from a financial institution such as checking, savings and IRAs.
-In addition, Wings Financial provides accountholders safe deposit boxes, an appointment concierge service to schedule one-on-one consultations with a banker and foreign currency exchange.
+You'll find the level of accounts you'd expect from a financial institution, such as checking, savings and individual retirement accounts.
+In addition, Wings provides account holders safe deposit boxes, an appointment concierge service to schedule one-on-one consultations with a banker and foreign currency exchange.

 - Free cash withdrawals at 80,000 ATMs nationwide

-- Automated investing available for as little as $200 to start through Wing Financial's EastVest
+- Automated investing available for as little as $200 to start through Wings' EasyVest

 - Serves airline employees and Atlanta residents